patrickbucher/learning-rust/notes/07-modules.md

 }
 ```

-The functions of a module are said to live in the modules _namespace_, which is
+The functions of a module are said to live in the module's _namespace_, which
-expressed by the reference `network::connect` for the above example.
+is expressed by the reference `network::connect` for the above example.

 Multiple modules can be declared alongside in the same file: